 Surratt Smoky Eye Baton in Fumee Noir

-IT Cosmetics Superhero Liner
+It Cosmetics Superhero Liner

 Embarrassing story coming up here.
 I was so excited by this eyeliner that I applied it, removed it, and then applied it again.
 I'm that girl.
 I honestly couldn't believe it was that good, so I had to make sure that it wasn't a fluke.
 The shape of the pen felt really great in my hand, as it had plenty of grip to keep my hand sturdy.
 The brush is a true showstopper and can create pretty much create any eyeliner shape you desire.
 I'm stocking up as we speak.

-I've been wearing this eyeliner for the last three years, and since we've met, I've never looked elsewhere.
+I've been wearing this eyeliner for the last four years, and since we've met, I've never looked elsewhere.
 I've come across many a tempting eyeliner since then, but I've remained faithful.
 This liner has my back.
 It creates the flick that I get asked about nearly every day.
 I've fallen asleep wearing it, put it through some crazy temperatures and can confirm that it never shifts.
 Be still my beating heart and all that.

 Chanel Calligraphie de Chanel Cream Eyeliner

 Before I started using eyeliner pens, I was a big fan of the pot-and-brush combo.
-It requires more skill, but I've found using an angled brush to be unbeatable when it comes to a line that's as defined as a knife edge.
+It requires more skill, but I've found using an angled brush to be unbeatable when it comes to a line that's as defined as a knife-edge.
 This chic cream liner comes with its own brush to save you from buying another one.
 It's not as pigmented as some of the others I tried, but it still has staying power, and a little goes a very long way.
 Once I went over the line again, it gave me an intense colour payoff.
 Plus, the brush ensured a precise cat-eye wing.